Indonesia is a wild and wonderful country of 17,000 islands, and many of the best things to do in Indonesia are off the beaten path.

 More Things To Do In Indonesia

-I’ve barely scratched the surface here, and the list is always growing as we experience more of these wonderful islands.
+I’ve barely scratched the surface here, and the list is always growing as we experience more of what to do in Indonesia and its many wonderful islands.

-In the meantime, don’t forget to check out my complete Indonesia Travel Guide for more tips, info, and photos of the best things to do in Indonesia!
+In the meantime, don’t forget to check out my complete Indonesia Travel Guide for more tips, info, and photos of what to do in Indonesia!